Latin America–United Kingdom relations: Argentina

 They established diplomatic relations on 15 December 1823.
 By mid-century, London bankers were sending in capital, to invest in railways, docks, packing houses, and utilities.
 London sent in 3000 agents to handle shipping, insurance, and banking.

 There was still a labor shortage, which was solved when Italian and Spanish immigrants started to migrate to Argentina, often on British passenger liners.
 Britain was the main purchaser of Argentine beef and grain.
 During the Second World War, Argentina refused to go along with the American anti-German policies.
 The United States responded by trying to shut down Argentine exports.
 President Franklin Roosevelt asked Prime Minister Winston Churchill to stop buying Argentine beef and grain.
 Churchill refused, saying the food was urgently needed.

 They went to war—the Falklands War—over ownership of the Falkland Islands in 1982; Britain drove out Argentine invaders.

 Brazil

-In 1807, all members of the royal court of Portugal (probably 4,000 to 7,000 individuals) where relocated to Brazil by the British Navy in the transfer of the Portuguese Court to Brazil to avoid being captured by the French.
+In 1807, all members of the royal court of Portugal (probably 4,000 to 7,000 individuals) were relocated to Brazil by the British Navy in the transfer of the Portuguese Court to Brazil to avoid being captured by the French.
 Pedro the Prince Regent came with his father, King of Portugal, Dom Joao VI.
 When his father went back to Portugal in 1821, Pedro remained in Brazil as Prince Regent.
 Brazilian trade had been limited to the mother country, but now the Prince Regent expanded it to encourage commerce with all friendly nations, especially Great Britain.
 This expansion of trade led to the economic and eventually political independence of Brazil from Portugal in 1822.